pratik088/ninja-work/README.md

 # Ninja Work
-This is demo project to learn Git and become Git Ninja. line1 line2
+This is demo project to learn Git and become Git Ninja.

-- New lines added for description

 - Title Topic 1
 	- Sub title 1